-The severe 2007 drought throughout the southeast U.S. should be a wake-up call.
-This drought, which continues in some areas of the region, taught us that even areas of the country we have long assumed to have plenty of water are not immune from water shortages, and it showed us how woefully inadequately prepared we are to respond to severe drought.
+The severe 2007 drought throughout the southeast U.S. was a wake-up call.
+This drought taught us that even areas of the country we have long assumed to have plenty of water are not immune from water shortages, and it showed us how woefully inadequately prepared we were—and still are— to respond to severe drought.

 Changing precipitation patterns, including increased drought in some parts of the country, are predicted with global climate change.
 Yet even without the wild card of climate change, unsustainable groundwater extractions for burgeoning populations in the western U.S. and throughout the world have become front-page news.

-While using water more efficiently should remain the top priority (see EBN ), we also need to take a look at alternative sources of water, including those we can harvest at the building level.
-Providing alternative water supplies in buildings can also help achieve passive survivability—maintaining livable conditions when electricity, heating fuel, or municipal water are lost for extended periods of time.
+While using water more efficiently should remain the top priority, we also need to take a look at alternative sources of water, including those we can harvest at the building level.
+Providing alternative water supplies in buildings can also help achieve resilience—maintaining livable conditions when electricity, heating fuel, or municipal water are lost for extended periods of time.
 This article examines the spectrum of unconventional water sources that can be used in and around buildings.